Skip to content

 PUSH PSW stack operation

 Execution of PUSH Rp/PSW – In the PUSH operation, 16-bit data from register pair Rp/PSW is stored on the stack.
 This is completed with two internal operations.
 In the first operation, the stack pointer is decremented by one, and the higher data byte (D8 – D15) of the 16-bit data is stored at the memory location pointed by the stack pointer.
 In the second operation, the stack pointer is again decremented by one, and the lower data byte (D0 – D7) of the 16-bit data is stored at the memory location pointed by the stack pointer.
-The figure below shows the steps involved in the PUSH operation.
+Figure 2 shows the steps involved in the PUSH operation.

 Stack Push operation

-Stack Push Operation
+Figure 2: Stack Push Operation

 The instruction cycle of any instruction has two parts: the Read cycle and the execution cycle.
 The read cycle of the PUSH Rp instruction has only one machine cycle, i.e., opcode fetch.
 The execution cycle of this instruction requires two additional machine cycles to write the two bytes to memory.
 Hence, execution has two memory write machine cycles.